LBMC/PLA/README.md

 **Introduction**
 ---

-The `PLA` macro for the program ImageJ ([Schneider et al. 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5554542/)) is based on a previously released macro ([NUKE-BREAK](https://github.com/LBMC/NUKE-BREAK), [Herbette et al. 2017](https://www.sciencedirect.com/science/article/pii/S1568786417302707?via%3Dihub)) and optimized to detect **Proximity Ligation Assay** foci within nuclei of human cell.
+The `PLA` macro for the program ImageJ ([Schneider et al. 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5554542/)) is based on a previously released macro ([NUKE-BREAK](https://github.com/LBMC/NUKE-BREAK), [Herbette et al. 2017](https://www.sciencedirect.com/science/article/pii/S1568786417302707?via%3Dihub)) and optimized to detect **Proximity Ligation Assay** foci within nuclei of human cells.
 The macro was designed to automatically detect and process batches of microscope coupled acquisitions.
 To this end, key parameters for nuclei and foci detection (minimum and maximum surface and circularity) have been optimized.

 The `PLA` macro explores recursively a specific folder and treat all images with the correct extension (chosen by the user).